What Does It Mean When A Random Cat Comes To Your House?

 If you notice that you have a cat that comes to your house or garden frequently, be careful to not use any pesticide that can be toxic to animals.

-If you are cool with it, consider planting some cat grass at a quiet corner for the cat to munch on.
+You can also consider planting some cat grass in a quiet corner for the cat to munch on so that it will leave your other plants alone.

 Cat owners that grow a wide variety of plants at home need to know what indoor and outdoor plants are toxic to cats to prevent any unfortunate incident.

-What Do You Do When A Random Cat Comes To Your House?
+What To Do When A Random Cat Comes To My House?

 Identify the Cat

-If you recognise the cat that comes by your home all the time as Romeo who lives two houses down the street, then having to inform the owner is easily done.
+If you recognize the cat that comes by your home all the time as Romeo who lives two houses down the street, then having to inform the owner is easily done.

 Stray Cat